eaugeas/hilo/README.md

 [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Etimology
-Hilo comes from putting together high and low.
+Hilo comes from contracting together high and low.
 Hilo is pronounced /haɪloʊ/.
 There is a term in Spanish, hilo, which means thread.
 This is not related to the name of the project.
 There is another Spanish term, altibajo, which translates to English as ups and downs, but that translated literally